KdanTechnies/KdanTechnies/README.md

 # 👋 Hi there, I'm [Kalu Onuka Daniel]!

 Welcome to my GitHub profile.
-I'm a passionate developer who enjoys building web and software projects with clean design and useful functionality.
+I’m a Zealous	developer who builds clean, functional, and visually appealing digital experiences.
+I combine **solid engineering** with **creative design**, giving me the ability to develop full solutions
+—from backend systems and APIs to beautiful interfaces and brand visuals.
 ---

 ## 💼 About Me